 Things to Know About Dating in Italy

-You should be open minded when dating Italian men, as with dating men from anywhere.
-A persons upbringing, personal values, and education plays a huge role in their views of relationships.
+You should be open-minded when dating Italian men, as with dating men from anywhere.
+A person’s upbringing, personal values, and education play a huge role in their views of relationships.

 That being said, there are some common cultural traits.
 These are discussed here.

 If you are planning a trip to Italy, you might be curious about what Italian men are like and where to find them.
 This post has you covered!

 It is worth noting that many Italian men, particularly those still in their motherland, are aware that many foreign women find them charming.
 They take great pride in their Casanova reputation and believe that women find them utterly irresistible.

 Sadly, some men do have less than respectable views about western women.
 A fair few of them have had experiences with western girls.
 They meet them while the girls are vacationing in Italy and have a summer romance whereby the girls are enthralled by their charm and exotic appearance.

 So, many may believe that western girls will jump into bed with them immediately.
 That is not to say that casual dating is bad.